ansible/ansible/docs/docsite/rst/user_guide/modules_intro.rst

 Introduction
 ============

-Modules (also referred to as "task plugins" or "library plugins") are discrete unites of code that can be used from the command line or in a playbook task.
+Modules (also referred to as "task plugins" or "library plugins") are discrete units of code that can be used from the command line or in a playbook task.

 Let's review how we execute three different modules from the command line::